nownabe/golink/README.md

    - Click **SAVE AND CONTINUE**
 3. You don't have to configure scopes.

-Go to [Identity-Aware Proxy](https://console.cloud.google.com/security/iap) and Enable IAP for App engine app.
-You may see Error status but don't care for now.
+Go to [Identity-Aware Proxy](https://console.cloud.google.com/security/iap) and turn on IAP for App engine app.
+When you may see Error status, ignore it for now.

-Run the following command.

 #### Add Users